 Shifting up design

 The biggest change in the Pixel 4 XL design comes from the finishes.
 While the materials are basically the same as the past few phones - metal and glass - the coatings on the phone make it feel a lot more tactile.

 The edges, rather than being glossy and slippery, are coated for a grippier finish - on the orange and white versions, at least.
 When you're manipulating a big phone that's a great thing, but there's also an interesting contrast between the black of those edges and the colour of the rear of the phone.

 Now with the same texture across the entirety of the device - there's no matte and gloss mix like before - Google has opted for black, white and orange as colours.
 That also means fingerprints aren't a problem, but as with any phone of this construction it's better protected by one of Google's great Pixel cases.

 The finish and the feel is good, leaving the impression of a premium handset, although the eye will be drawn to the camera array in the corner.
-Rather like the iPhone 11 Pro, Google has opted to expand the cameras and the housing that they sit in.
+Rather like the iPhone 11 Pro, Google has opted to expand the cameras and the housing that they sit in, which looks to be the trend for 2020.
 But there's also a stark difference to the iPhone 11 Pro: tap the back of Apple's flagship phone and it sounds solid; tap the back of the Pixel 4 XL and it sounds hollow.

 Radar magic and face unlocking